 It is interesting to note that the development of the client-oriented components (i.e. the agent software that is optionally installed on machines running client software), was also impacted by the core components upon which Cloudify 3.0 was built.
 By limiting the traffic from agent machines to the management servers to the use of RabbitMQ messages only, it was possible to use RabbitMQ’s many features to make sure the management servers do not get flooded by peaks of incoming data from agents.
 The ability to scale out RabbitMQ also ensures that we are able to handle a large number of agents without compromising the overall stability of management services.

 Using Elasticsearch and Logstash for the processing of system logs and events also turned out to profit from the RabbitMQ integration, as logs and events from agent machines are also relayed over RabbitMQ, again preventing Elasticsearch and logstash from being flooded by using RabbitMQ’s messaging facilities.

 Scaling the provisioning process

-So what you get, at the end of the day through the combination of the tools and techniques described above is:
+So in summary what you receive, through the combination of the tools and techniques and using devops to scale up is: